Ratchaprarop Road

 Ratchaprarop Road (Thai: ถนนราชปรารภ) is a major road in the Ratchathewi District of Bangkok, Thailand.
-It begins at the Phetchaburi intersection, where it connects with Phetchaburi Road, and extends northward to join Phaya Thai Road near the Victory Monument.
-The road serves as links Bangkok’s central commercial areas and transportation hubs, passing through the Pratunam district, known for its shopping and wholesale garment trade.
+It begins at Pratunam Intersection, as a continuation of Ratchadamri Road, where it meets Phetchaburi Road, and runs northward until it terminates at Sam Liam Din Daeng near Victory Monument, where it cuts with Ratchawithi Road and Din Daeng Road.
+The total length is approximately 1.4 km.
+The road serves as links Bangkok's central commercial areas and transportation hubs, passing through the Pratunam district, known for its shopping and wholesale garment trade.

 Prominent landmarks along Ratchaprarop Road include Baiyoke Tower II, one of the tallest buildings in Bangkok and Southeast Asia, as well as Pratunam Market and numerous hotels and retail centers.
 The road is also served by the Ratchaprarop Airport Rail Link Station, provides access to Suvarnabhumi Airport and other parts of the city.
 In addition, the MRT Orange Line is currently under construction and will include a Ratchaprarop station, further enhancing connectivity and easing traffic congestion in the area once completed.

 Route

-Ratchaprarop Road begins at the Phetchaburi intersection, where it connects with Phetchaburi Road, and extends northward to meet Phaya Thai Road near the Victory Monument.
+Ratchaprarop Road begins at the Pratunam Intersection, where it connects with Phetchaburi Road, and extends northward to meet Ratchawithi Road and Din Daeng Road near the Victory Monument.
 Along its route, the road passes through the Pratunam commercial area, which is one of Bangkok’s busiest shopping districts.
 The road also provides access to several alleys (Sois) that lead to hotels, office buildings, and local markets.

 History

 Ratchaprarop Road was developed during the mid-20th century as part of Bangkok’s efforts to improve transportation links between the central commercial zones and the northern districts of the city.
 The name “Ratchaprarop” (Thai: ราชปรารภ) roughly translates to “Royal Proclamation,” reflecting the tradition of naming major city roads with terms related to royal or governmental functions.
 Over time, the road became a central access point to the growing Pratunam area, which evolved into a major hub for clothing trade and tourism.

+Pata, one of the major department stores of the 1970s and 1980s, opened its first branch here in 1973.
+At the time, teenagers preferred shopping in the Ratchaprarop area, particularly around Indra The Arcade (now Indra Square, part of Pratunam Market), rather than Siam Square or Siam Center, as it was a hub for fashionable clothing, cassette tapes, and vinyl records from the United States.
+Today, only one Pata branch remains, located in Pinklao on the Thonburi side of Bangkok, where a zoo is still situated on its rooftop.